sabifo4/sabifo4.github.io/01_about.md

       datasets.

    * **Silwood Ecology and Evolution Seminar** *(Jun 2022)*
-      I was an invited speaker at the the Silwood Ecology and Evolution Seminar, where I talked about how to carry out Bayesian dating analyses with a short demo and included an example with my research in mammal evolution.
+      I was an invited speaker at the Silwood Ecology and Evolution Seminar in June, where I talked about how to carry out Bayesian clock-dating analyses with a short demo and included an example with how to apply this analysis to my research in mammal evolution.

    * **Inferring species level timelines with phylogenomic data: A Bayesian sequential subtree approach** *(Jun and Aug 2022 | Evolution 2022 and ESEB 2022, talks)*
       Virtual talk at the Evolution 2021 conference and in-person talk at the ESEB conference.